Getting Library Attention For Your Book

 What should I include?

 A discussion guide with open-ended questions for students to consider after reading can be used to spark classroom conversation.
 You can also include hands-on activities related to your book, such as word searches, crafts, and coloring pages, with downloadable materials, if appropriate.
 If you know of other books that explore your main subject, consider making a list of recommended reads for students who want to delve deeper.
-Remember to keep the age of your ideal audience in mind as you put this together!
+Remember to keep the age of your ideal audience in mind as you put your educator guide together!

-How can I get one?
+How can I get an educator guide?

 While some authors choose to create their own guides, it may be best to hire professional help to ensure that your materials meet current curriculum requirements.
 Many former educators have small businesses dedicated to making classroom materials, such as Rm 228